sailin-x/photo-migrator/memory-bank/activeContext.md

 ## Current Focus

-We are currently working on improving the test suite for the PhotoMigrator application (Task 13).
-We have just completed Task 13.9 which involved fixing build issues in the test suite.
+We are currently working on completing compatibility fixes for the PhotoMigrator application and implementing comprehensive test coverage.
+Our immediate focus is addressing build errors related to SwiftUI and macOS compatibility, as well as completing the test suite for core components.

 ### Completed:

-- Fixed XCTestManifests.swift by adding missing test class references for ArchiveProcessorTests and LivePhotoProcessorTests
-- Identified underlying project structure issues causing "multiple producers" build errors
-- Created documentation explaining the project structure problems (PROJECT_STRUCTURE.md)
-- Developed a reorganization script (scripts/reorganize_project.sh) to help fix the structure
+- Reorganized all source files to follow the proper Swift Package Manager structure:
+  - Moved source files to Sources/PhotoMigrator directory
+  - Moved test files to Tests/PhotoMigratorTests directory
+  - Eliminated duplicate file definitions from Package.swift
+- Fixed build issues:
+  - Eliminated duplicate struct definitions (License, User)
+  - Fixed circular imports between modules
+  - Fixed Boolean.random usage with Int.random alternatives
+  - Fixed async function calls in view components
+  - Fixed Dispatch.DispatchQueue.async method calls
+- Implemented comprehensive MemoryMonitor class:
+  - Added missing methods: getMemoryUsagePercentage, reduceMemoryUsage, configureThresholds, recommendedBatchSize
+  - Improved memory pressure tracking with proper callback mechanisms
+  - Added support for changing batch sizes based on memory pressure
-- Documented test suite fixes in TEST_SUITE_FIXES.md
+  - Created comprehensive test suite for MemoryMonitor class
-- Updated Package.swift to temporarily work around duplicate files
+- Fixed batch processing with type-erased approach for GroupableItem protocol

+### In Progress:

+- Fixing incompatible SwiftUI modifiers for macOS:
+  - Chart API (.chartTitle) usage is incompatible
+  - TextField modifiers like .keyboardType and .autocapitalization
+  - TabViewStyle.page is unavailable in macOS
+- Addressing file system API compatibility issues:
+  - File dropping implementation with onDrop
+  - UTType implementation for macOS
+- Completing test suites for core components:
+  - MediaItem tests
+  - MigrationProgress tests
+  - PhotosImporter tests
+  - MetadataExtractor tests

 ### Next Steps:

-- Complete unit tests for models and utilities (Task 13.2)
-- Implement remaining unit tests for services
-- Add integration tests for key workflows
-- Set up UI tests for critical user journeys
+1. Fix the most critical UI compatibility issues:
+   - Chart API usage
+   - File dropping implementation
+   - TextField modifiers
+2. Address exhaustive switch statements in ErrorView and ProgressView to handle all MigrationError cases
+3. Implement complete test coverage for core functionality
+4. Run a complete build with all tests to ensure everything passes

+## Implementation Notes

+### MemoryMonitor Improvements

+The MemoryMonitor class has been extensively enhanced to provide better memory management capabilities:

+- Added configurable memory pressure thresholds (mediumPressure, highPressure, criticalPressure)
+- Implemented proper callbacks for both memory warnings and pressure level changes
+- Added methods to calculate memory usage percentage and format memory sizes
+- Created a batch size advisor that can recommend optimal batch sizes based on current memory pressure
+- Replaced the outdated objc_collectingTryCollect with autoreleasepool for memory cleanup
+- Added reset functionality for peak memory usage tracking

+### Testing Strategy

+We are implementing a comprehensive testing strategy for the core components:

+1. **Unit Tests**: Testing individual classes and functions in isolation
+2. **Integration Tests**: Testing how components work together
+3. **Mocking**: Using mock implementations for system services like PhotoKit
+4. **Error Handling**: Ensuring proper error handling and recovery

+All tests are designed to be repeatable and not modify the user's actual Photos library or file system.

+## Environment Configuration

+- **Minimum macOS Version**: 12.0 (specified in Package.swift)
+- **Swift Version**: 5.5+
+- **Build System**: Swift Package Manager
+- **Dependencies**: SwiftUI, PhotoKit, UniformTypeIdentifiers

+## Testing Requirements

+- Tests should not require user interaction
+- Tests should not modify the actual Photos library
+- Tests should clean up any temporary files created
+- All tests should be idempotent (can be run multiple times with the same result)
+- Test coverage should focus on core functionality first

 ## Project Organization

-The PhotoMigrator project structure currently has issues with duplicate Swift files in different locations:
+The PhotoMigrator project structure has been reorganized to follow standard Swift Package Manager conventions:
-- Files in `PhotoMigrator/` directory
+- All source files are now in `Sources/PhotoMigrator/` directory
-- Duplicate files in `PhotoMigrator/Sources/PhotoMigrator/` directory
+- All test files are now in `Tests/PhotoMigratorTests/` directory

-This is causing build failures with "multiple producers" errors.
-A full reorganization to a standard Swift Package Manager structure is recommended, but in the meantime we're focusing on completing the test suite implementation.
+- Package.swift has been updated to correctly reference the files
+- Duplicate files have been removed

+This has resolved the "multiple producers" build errors.
+The focus now is on completing compatibility fixes to ensure the application works correctly across macOS versions.

 ## Work Queue

 Tasks in order of priority:

+1. Complete compatibility fixes for macOS 12+ (Task 13.4)
-1. Complete unit tests for models and utilities (Task 13.2)
+2. Finish unit tests for models and utilities
-2. Implement remaining unit tests for services
+3. Implement remaining unit tests for services
+4. Add integration tests for key workflows
+5. Set up UI tests for critical user journeys
-3. Improve edge case handling
+6. Improve edge case handling
-4. Enhance user experience
+7. Enhance user experience
-5. Implement additional privacy and security enhancements
-6. Develop comprehensive user documentation
+8. Develop comprehensive user documentation

 ## Project Status

 - Core functionality (Tasks 1-10): Complete
+- Project structure reorganization (Task 13.3): Complete
+- macOS compatibility fixes (Task 13.4): In progress
-- Test suite (Task 13): In progress
+- Test suite (Task 16): In progress
-- UI/UX enhancements (Task 16): Pending
+- UI/UX enhancements (Task 19): Pending
-- Documentation (Task 14): Pending
+- Documentation (Task 17): Pending
-- Edge case handling (Task 15): Pending
+- Edge case handling (Task 18): Pending
-- Privacy and security (Task 17): Pending
+- Privacy and security (Task 20): Pending

 ## Recent Changes

-- Added missing test class references to XCTestManifests.swift
-- Created documentation for project structure issues
-- Developed a reorganization script to help fix the structure
+- Completed project reorganization to follow Swift Package Manager conventions
-- Documented test suite fixes
+- Fixed build errors caused by duplicate struct definitions
+- Fixed circular import issues
+- Addressed compatibility issues for different macOS versions
+- Implemented fixes for async function calls in view components
+- Updated Package.swift to properly reference files and dependencies
+- Updated minimum macOS version to 12.0

 ## Key Dependencies